Darkrooms In the Digital Age: Why Hand Made Printing Is So Important

 For example, a sheet is exposed in strips at increasing times like 5, 10, 15, or 20 seconds, and the strips are used to determine proper development time.
 This time, the lens aperture, sensitivity of the paper, and things like contrast filters determine the brightness of the final print.

 Once the print is removed from the enlarger, it is moved through a series of baths.
 First, the print moves to the developer, then it is extracted using tongs and put in the stop bath tray; then, the same is done and placed in the fixer.
 Developing usually lasts 1 minute to 90 seconds, stops around 30 seconds to 1 minute, and fixers around 3-5 minutes; however, these times can change based on the paper used, the mixing ratios, and the brand of chemicals themselves.
-After fixing, the print can be rinsed in running water to remove residual chemicals, squeegeed gently to remove excess water, and placed on a drying rack to dry.
+After fixing, the print can be rinsed in running water to remove residual chemicals, squeezed gently to remove excess water, and placed on a drying rack to dry.
 Once you feel comfortable with this workflow, the world of darkroom prints becomes wide open.

 An image without an alt, whoops